vpeurala/aurinko-pg/README.md

 ## Influenced by Stellar

-Aurinko is very much influenced by [Stellar](https://github.com/fastmonkeys/stellar) (https://github.com/fastmonkeys/stellar), which does similar things but is written in Python.
+Aurinko is influenced by [Stellar](https://github.com/fastmonkeys/stellar) (https://github.com/fastmonkeys/stellar), which does similar things but is written in Python.
 Stellar obviously has a lot more features, since it has been in development since 2014.

 Some of the goals of Aurinko are different from Stellar's: for example, Stellar also supports [MySQL](https://www.mysql.com/), while Aurinko is never going to support any other databases than [PostgreSQL](https://www.postgresql.org/).